Marak/buddypond/ReadMe.md

 The `file://` protocol should support all core features like: Buddy List, Buddy Messaging, and Ponds

-The `https://` protocol is required for more advanced features like: Video Calls or third-party APIs ( like Youtube ) will not work correctly when loading Buddy Pond directly from `file://`.
+The `https://` protocol is required for more advanced features.
+Video Calls and third-party APIs ( like Youtube ) will not work correctly when loading Buddy Pond directly from `file://`.

 To start Buddy Pond over HTTPS / SSL, simply place the *entire* contents of *this* folder into any existing secure web server's public HTML directory and Buddy Pond will be accessible.